boingboomtschak/boingboomtschak.github.io/projects.md

 A plugin for Spigot/Paperspigot Java Edition Minecraft servers to redistribute the resources of banned players to the community by way of plugin-managed item pools.
 Plugin handles serialization/deserialization of item pools, and manages multiple instances of pools in and out of memory, as well as ingame GUI tools to work with item pools directly.

-# graphite-py
+# thrush

 <div>
     <img src="/icons/github.svg" width="14">
-    <a href="https://github.com/d-mckee/graphite-py">github link</a>
+    <a href="https://github.com/d-mckee/thrush">github link</a>
 </div>

-Experiment in creating a lightweight graphical tool in Python to "pixelate" an image into grayscale with variable block sizes and a discrete number of shades.
-Created in service of an art project.
+Experiment in creating a programming language in Rust, using the [Make a Language](https://arzg.github.io/lang/) tutorial by [Aramis Razzaghipour](https://github.com/arzg).

 <img src="/assets/projects/graphite-py.png" width="600">